FrostDigital/flink-framework/readme.md

 src/handlers/PostCar.ts
 ```

-This can easily be overridden in then handlers `RouteProps` but might be a good idea to still
+This can easily be overridden in the handlers `RouteProps` but might be a good idea to still
 stick with that convention.

 Example: